rockstor/rockstor-doc/services.rst

 Services
 ========

-Rockstor supports many services that are necessary for a storage system to interoperate with.
+Rockstor supports many services that are necessary for a storage system to be functional.
 Service management including configuration, turning a service on or off, can be done via the System tab of the Webui as well as the services console of the CLI.

 The System -> Services page lists the services handled by Rockstor, and their current state (ON or OFF)